 This confirmation is given and should be interpreted in accordance with the provisions of Section 330 of the Companies Act 2014.

 AUDITORS

-In accordance with Section 383 of the Companies Act, 2014, the auditors, Mazars, Chartered Accountants and Statutory Audit Firm, who were appointed post year end, have expressed their willingness to continue in office.
+In accordance with Section 383 of the Companies Act, 2014, the auditors, Forvis Mazars, Chartered Accountants and Statutory Audit Firm, have expressed their willingness to continue in office.